 As long as you like.
 Most table manufacturers have their own ideas about the ideal amount of time you should spend on their contraptions.
 3-10 minutes seems like a reasonable starting point for most people although we think your best bet is to listen to your body, check for any weird aches or pains and most importantly, have someone close by, especially when trying it for the first time.

 Every person is different.
 We recommend going at your own pace and slowly increasing your inversion time as well as angle.
-As with most physical interventions, it is much more beneficial to be consistent and spend a little time on it every day than spend a lot of time doing it once a week.
+As with most physical interventions, it is much more beneficial to be consistent and spend a little time on it every day than spending a lot of time doing it once a week.